-- 4. On nights and weekends. - H. Under self-directing services, the following applies: - 1.
+- G. Under self-directing services, the following applies: - 1.
 Participant, legal guardian, or his/her designated representative self-directing services are considered the employer of record; - 2.
 Participant, legal guardian, or his/her designated representative is responsible for supervising, training, and determining the frequency of services and supervision of their direct service workers; - 3.
-Personal Support Services includes the costs associated with staff training such as First Aid and CPR. and - 5.
-Personal Support Services staff, with the exception of legal guardians and relatives, must be compensated overtime pay as per the Fair Labor Standards Act from the self-directed budget. - I. From January 1, 2018 through June 1, 2021, transportation costs associated with the provision of legacy personal supports rate outside the participant's home will be covered under the stand alone transportation services and billed separately. - J. Beginning July 2020, transportation to and from and within this service is included within the service of self-directed budget.
+Personal support services includes the costs associated with staff training such as first aid and CPR; and - 4.
+Personal Support Services staff, with the exception of legal guardians and relatives, must be compensated overtime pay as per the Fair Labor Standards Act from the self-directed budget. - H. From January 1, 2018 through June 1, 2020, transportation costs associated with the provision of personal supports outside the participant's home will be covered under the stand alone transportation services and billed separately. - I. Beginning July 2020, transportation to and from and within this service is included within the service of self-directed budget.
 Transportation will be provided or arranged by the provider or self-directing participant and funded through the rate system.
-The provider shall use the mode of transportation which achieves the least costly, and most appropriate, means of transportation for the individual with priority given to the use of public transportation when appropriate. - K. Personal care assistance services must be provided in combination with home skills development or community integration and engagement skills development and may not comprise the entirety of the service. - L. A legally responsible individual (who is not a spouse) and relatives of a participant may be paid to provide this service in accordance with the applicable requirements set forth in Section C-2. - M. Prior to accessing DDA funding for this service, all other available and appropriate funding sources, including those offered by Maryland Medicaid State Plan, Division of Rehabilitation Services ("DORS"), State Department of Education, and Department of Human Services, must be explored and exhausted to the extent applicable.
-These efforts must be documented in the participant's file. - N. To the extent that any listed services are covered under the Medicaid State Plan, the services under the waiver would be limited to additional services not otherwise covered under the Medicaid State Plan, but consistent with waiver objectives of avoiding institutionalization. - O. Personal Supports services are not available at the same time as the direct provision of Career Exploration, Community Development Services, Community Living-Enhanced Supports, Community Living-Group Homes, Day Habilitation, Employment Discovery and Customization, Employment Services, Medical Day Care, Respite Care Services, Supported Employment, Supported Living, or Transportation Services (beginning July 2020). - P. Children have access to any medically necessary preventive, diagnostic, and treatment services under Medicaid's Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services to help meet children's health and developmental needs.
+The provider shall use the mode of transportation which achieves the least costly, and most appropriate, means of transportation for the individual with priority given to the use of public transportation when appropriate. - J. Personal care assistance services must be provided in combination with home skills development or community integration and engagement skills development and may not comprise the entirety of the service. - K. A legally responsible individual (who is not a spouse) and relatives of a participant may be paid to provide this service in accordance with the applicable requirements set forth in Section C-2. - L. Prior to accessing DDA funding for this service, all other available and appropriate funding sources, including those offered by Maryland Medicaid State Plan, Division of Rehabilitation Services ("DORS"), State Department of Education, and Department of Human Services, must be explored and exhausted to the extent applicable.
+These efforts must be documented in the participant's file. - M. To the extent that any listed services are covered under the Medicaid State Plan, the services under the waiver would be limited to additional services not otherwise covered under the Medicaid State Plan, but consistent with waiver objectives of avoiding institutionalization. - N. Personal Supports services are not available at the same time as the direct provision of Career Exploration, Community Development Services, Community Living-Enhanced Supports, Community Living-Group Homes, Day Habilitation, Employment Discovery and Customization, Employment Services, Medical Day Care, Respite Care Services, Supported Employment, Supported Living, or Transportation Services (beginning July 2020). - O. Children have access to any medically necessary preventive, diagnostic, and treatment services under Medicaid's Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services to help meet children's health and developmental needs.
 This includes age appropriate medical, dental, vision, and hearing screening services and diagnostic and treatment services to correct or ameliorate identified conditions.
-Supports provided by this waiver service is to improve and maintain the ability of the child to remain in and engage in community activities. - Q. Personal Supports can be provided in a variety of community settings and activities that promote opportunities for increased independence and inclusion.
-Through the person-centered planning process, all opportunities should be explored based on the person's preferences and support his or her desired outcomes and goals.
-The setting should not have institutional qualities.
-Considering the person's overall person-centered plan, activities should not isolate or segregate.
-If the individual chooses any disability specific classes, activities, events or programs, the choice must be documented in the person-centered plan.
+Supports provided by this waiver service is to improve and maintain the ability of the child to remain in and engage in community activities.